-As per the guidance in section 4 of KSCIE 2021, our school recognises two levels of concerns:
+As per the guidance in Part 4 of Keeping Children Safe in Education 2023, our school recognises two levels of concerns:

-- Allegations that meet the harms threshold further details outlined in our Managing Allegations policy - 2.
-Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
-Our staff Code of Conduct policy outlines our expectations of staff and how they should behave.
+- 1. Allegations that meet the harms threshold further details outlined in the schools - Managing Allegations of Abuse against Persons who work with Children and Young People policy - 2.
+Allegation/concerns that do not meet the harms threshold referred to as 'low-level concerns'.
+Our Staff Code of Conduct and Low Level Concerns policy outline our expectations of staff and how they should behave.